wvhulle/rust-course-ghent/session-5/slides.typ

 == `Unsafe`

-The Rust language has two parts:

-- Safe Rust: memory safe, no undefined behavior possible.
-- Unsafe Rust: can trigger undefined behavior if preconditions are violated.

 Unsafe Rust gives you access to five new capabilities:

 - Dereference raw pointers.
 - Access or modify mutable static variables.